uyen-huynh2808/healthcare-data-lake/README.md

 ## Project Goals

-- Ingest real-time vitals from simulated IoT patient devices
+- **Ingest real-time vitals from simulated IoT patient devices**
+  Simulate wearable health devices (e.g., smartwatches, biometric sensors) that generate live vital signs like heart rate, temperature, SpO₂, respiration rate, and blood pressure.
+Stream this data into the system via Apache Kafka to replicate a real hospital environment.

-- Stream and process data with Spark Structured Streaming
+- **Stream and process data with Spark Structured Streaming**
+  Use Apache Spark to process incoming Kafka streams in real time.
+Apply schema enforcement, data cleansing, timestamp alignment, and enrich the data for downstream analysis.

-- Store data in Delta Lake using Bronze, Silver, and Gold architecture
+- **Store data in Delta Lake using Bronze, Silver, and Gold architecture**
+  Build a multi-layered Delta Lake architecture:
+  - **Bronze**: Raw Kafka ingestion
+  - **Silver**: Cleaned and structured data with derived fields
+  - **Gold**: Aggregated patient metrics and anomaly flags ready for reporting

-- Load cleaned and aggregated data into BigQuery
+- **Load cleaned and aggregated data into BigQuery**
+  Use scheduled or streaming data loads to push curated data from the Gold layer to Google BigQuery for scalable and serverless analytics.

-- Visualize patient health metrics and anomalies with Looker/Tableau
+- **Visualize patient health metrics and anomalies with Looker**
+  Develop interactive dashboards to monitor individual patient vitals, detect high-risk cases, and analyze hospital-wide trends using visualization tools like Looker Studio or Tableau.

-- Integrate ML models to detect abnormal vitals in real-time
+- **Integrate ML models to detect abnormal vitals in real-time**
+  Train and deploy anomaly detection models (e.g., Isolation Forest, LSTM) to identify outliers in vital sign patterns.
+Embed these models in the streaming pipeline to score events and generate real-time alerts for clinicians.

 ## Architecture